sommerss/compsci/_posts/2022-08-23-Test-Posts.md

  slash to end script
- reason markdown changes to html is because of jekyll (converts when posted) can use for tables (table to table with alligator bracket and slash)
+ reason markdown changes to html is because of jekyll (converts when posted) can use for tables (table to table with alligator bracket and slash) can use supported themes in github and replace it in config yaml (change it back after to avoid issues)(hacks) in nav frontend there is an example of a table